It’s only been 52 years since Jim Crow intimidation was made illegal with the Voter’s Rights Act.

-Well, that war stopped, and Jim Crow took its place.
-So, from 1865 to 1966, our American government supported legal segregation (Separate But Equal) and turned a blind-eye to lynchings and voter intimidation.
+Well, that was stopped, and Jim Crow took its place.
+So, from 1865 to 1966, our American government supported legal segregation (Separate But Equal) and turned a blind eye to lynchings and voter intimidation.
 Now, this is for the people who were surprised by Charlottesville: It’s only been 52 years since Jim Crow intimidation was made illegal with the Voter’s Rights Act.
 I’m 49 years old if that gives you a little more perspective.

 Racism has been in America since the first Africans were brought to our shores.
-Racism has been in America since the first Native Americans were killed for their land.
-Racism won’t disappear 52 years after 350+ years of oppression because it’s easier for people who aren’t affected.
+It has been in America since the first Native Americans were killed for their land.
+This illness won’t disappear 52 years after 350+ years of oppression because it’s easier for people who aren’t affected.
 Truth is every American citizen is affected by racism eventually.

 …Until you realize that, we will never repair the cracks in our democracy.
 T.Lanette Pollard